 I. Standings will be calculated using the following criteria Points (3 for a win, 1 for a tie, 0 for a loss), Goals For, and Goals Against.
 If a tie still occurs then the winner of the head to head game shall receive the higher ranking.
 If the head to head game resulted in a tie or was not played, in the unlikely event a tie still remains, the board will decide an appropriate determining factor.

 J. The minimum number of people needed to play a game is five.
 One of those players must be a female.
-Each team may not have more then seven players on the field at any time.
-The game will be a forfeit if a team does not meet this requirement within 15 minutes after scheduled game time (official time kept by the referee present).
+Each team may not have more than seven players on the field at any time.
+The Referee will start the clock at 8:35 or 9:35 and inform the teams that the clock is running.
+If one of the teams is ready at kickoff and the other team is not ready, a goal will be awarded to the team that is ready.
+If neither team is ready, the clock runs and they only get to play what time is left on the clock for that half.
+The game will be a forfeit if a team does not meet this requirement within 10 minutes after scheduled game time (official time kept by the referee present).
 If a player is subsequently ejected for disciplinary reasons or lack of shin guards, the games is a forfeit.
 A player may leave the field for an injury or rest once the game has started as long as permission is requested to the center referee prior to leaving.
 A typed numbered roster of the playing team members will be presented to the referee within 15 minutes of the start of the game.
-This will allow for verification of rostered players, jersey numbers and ID’s and still allows the game to start at the scheduled time.
-Players may be asked to present a players pass (ID) to the referee prior to entering the field.
+This will allow for verification of rostered players, jersey numbers and ID’s (if requested) and still allows the game to start at the scheduled time.
+Players may be asked to present a players pass (ID, all players must have their ID’s with them at the field, not up in the car) to the referee prior to entering the field.
+If a player does not have an ID, then they will not be allowed to play.
 The player must be wearing the number jersey that is reflected on the official roster that was submitted to the league and referees.
 If players arrive after the initial kickoff takes place, that player will report to the Referee.

 K. A game protest must be filed within 24 hours of the beginning of the game.
 The protest must be submitted, in writing, to either the commissioner, vice commissioner, or referee assignor to be considered filed.
 Protests will only be considered on policy or interpretation, not on referee' judgment calls.
 A committee consisting of the referee assignor, the commissioner, the vice commissioner and the team representatives from the teams involved, must meet within five days of protest filing and decide by a 60% majority vote if the protest is valid and what action to pursue.